jcwilk/howkast/README.md

 The current implementation is that each service expects a `Hash` that names the parameters required to fulfill the request.
-The acceptable parameters (with a minor adjustments to make the parameter names consistent) closely match the documented service signatures; some examples:
+The acceptable parameters (with a minor adjustments to make the parameter names consistent) closely match the documented service signatures.

+Here are some examples to illustrate the service calls.
+Notice also that the `format` parameter is not required, while the `api_key` needs to be set via the configuration or when the `Howkast` object is created:

     # get video
     GET http://www.howcast.com/videos/<video_id>.<format>?api_key=<api_key>